This report is a collection of news items and research reports related to the effects of medical cannabis.

 So there will be some cautions needed for these types of synthetic products as they appear on the market, and more reason to use Australian grown cannabis oil with its low adverse events profile.

 Opportunities for compounding pharmacists will occur in being able to produce cannabis oil with standardised combination levels of THC and CBD.
+Click here for the great CBD products of Sweet Sensi.

 Already, some cannabis oil products are appearing on the Internet from farms licenced by the Australian government.